JSS95/numpy-cython-example/README.md

 This example covers:

 * src-layout with Cython.
-* CI for automated unit testing.
 * Using `cibuildwheel` to generate pre-built distributions for different platforms.
-* Publishing the distribution to PyPI using `twine` in Github Action.
+* Publishing the distribution to PyPI using Github Action.

 ... and many more details!